 How and why did you start?

-We first started this blog as a grounds to share the experiences we were learning while applying minimalistic principles in our lives.
+We first started this site as a grounds to share the experiences we were learning while applying minimalistic principles in our lives.

 We started with my 21 day journey, and it started to receive a lot of traffic at the time (about 100-150 visits a week), because at the time it was “a lot” of traffic.
 When Joshua and I saw the attention we were getting that’s when we saw the opportunity to make this a full-time gig.

 There is a big misconception though.
 People assume we jumped ship from our corporate jobs to make more money with our site (or even the same money) however I make significantly less than what I made at my corporate job.

 The key to making the transition was planning, budgeting, and getting rid of as much debt as possible.
 One very cool thing about being a minimalist is not having many bills.

 What are the usual tasks?

 We don’t keep track of how many hours we work on the site, because sometimes we’re working when we don’t even realize it.
 If I had to put a number on it, I’d say Joshua and I work on website stuff 100-120 hours a week combined.